-The Company is subject to lawsuits and claims which arise out of the normal course of its business.
+From time to time, the Company is subject to lawsuits and claims which arise out of its operations in the normal course of its business.
 The Company and certain of its subsidiaries are defendants in various litigation matters in the ordinary course of business, some of which involve claims for damages that are substantial in amount.
 The Company believes, except for the items discussed below for which the Company is currently unable to predict the outcome, the disposition of claims currently pending will not have a material adverse effect on the Company's financial position or results of operations.

-Years Ended December 31, 1998, 1997 and 1996 (Dollars in Thousands Except Per Share Amounts)
+Years Ended December 31, 1999, 1998 and 1997 (Dollars in Thousands Except Per Share Amounts)